 Dr. Nichols is at work on several new projects including a book on the election of 1952 and conservative visions for foreign relations in the early Cold War with Oxford University Press, tentatively entitled Republican Revival.

-Nichols is at work on a sweeping study of "American Isolationism" and the historical development of ideas about isolation and the U.S. role in the world from the founders to the present.
+Nichols is at work on a sweeping study of "American Isolationism" and the historical development of ideas about isolation and the U.S. role in the world from the founders to the present, and a project on global anti-imperialism and spheres of influence.

 Dr. Nichols is helping to lead several programming initiatives, including serving as Director of the OSU Center for the Humanities, which is the hub for interdisciplinary research, teaching, outreach, and engagement in the humanities at Oregon State University and aims to have wide community engagement in the Corvallis, Oregon, and Pacific NW communities, and beyond.